Interplay of space charge and intrabeam scattering in the LHC ion injector chain

-The interplay between IBS and SC can further enhance particle diffusion in phase space in the presence of excited resonances, as was shown in simulation studies for the Compact LInear Collider Damping Rings (CLIC DRs)~\cite{zampetakis:arxiv}.
+The interplay between IBS and SC can further enhance particle diffusion in phase space in the presence of excited resonances, as was shown in simulation studies for the Compact LInear Collider Damping Rings (CLIC DRs)~\cite{zampetakis:clic}.
 In rings, that operate below the transition energy, IBS can lead to emittance exchange between the longitudinal and the transverse planes.
-This mechanism could not be simulated with the simplified IBS kick implemented in the tracking simulations described in Refs.~\cite{zampetakis:arxiv,Bruce:ibs_kick}.
+This mechanism could not be simulated with the simplified IBS kick implemented in the tracking simulations described in Refs.~\cite{zampetakis:clic,Bruce:ibs_kick}.
 Thus, a more general implementation of the IBS kick is required to take into account the exchange of momenta in all planes.

 The most commonly used numerical method for simulating the three-dimensional IBS effects is the ``binary collisions'' model (BCM).
-In this model, a distribution of macro-particles is divided into cells and each macro-particle is considered to interact with any other neighbouring macro-particle during a specific time window.
-The probability of this interaction depends on the macro-particle density in each specific cell.
+In this model, a distribution of macroparticles is divided into cells and each macroparticle is considered to interact with any other neighboring macroparticle during a specific time window.
+The probability of this interaction depends on the macroparticle density in each specific cell.
 The BCM model is implemented in various tracking codes, e.g.~the MOnte-CArlo Code (MOCAC)~\cite{mocac}, the Software for IBS and Radiation Effects (SIRE)~\cite{vivoli:1} and the IBStrack~\cite{osti_1} found in the collective effects simulation tool CMAD~\cite{Pivi:1, Sonnad:1}.
 Some of these codes include other effects like electron cooling and radiation damping as well.

-The downside of the BCM model is that a large number of macro-particles is required (typically $>5\times 10^{4}$) in order to have sufficiently populated cells.
+The downside of the BCM model is that a large number of macroparticles is required (typically $>5\times 10^{4}$) in order to have sufficiently populated cells.
 In the case of turn-by-turn calculations in the presence of additional dynamical effects, this translates to a high demand on computational resources.
 To overcome this challenge, a three-dimensional approximate model (AM) was introduced in the past~\cite{Zenkevich:0,Zenkevich:1,Zenkevich:2}, rising from the general Kinetic Theory of gases.
 This model is based on the Fokker-Planck partial differential Equation (FPE) that describes the evolution over time of the probability density function of the velocity of a particle that experiences friction and random forces~\cite{Risken1996}.